 Ankol tree is found throughout drier parts of India.
-It is a medicinal tree and its various parts are used in Ayurveda and Siddha system of medicine for treatment of diseases.
+It is a medicinal tree and its various parts are used in Ayurveda and Siddha system of medicine for the treatment of diseases.
 In Ayurveda, Ankol is the single medicinal herb that is used in the treatment of rabies.
 For this purpose the root bark is used both externally and internally.
 It is also used in the treatment of snake bite.
-Ankol tree is also used for treatment of diarrhea, abdominal pain, ascites, skin diseases and fever.
+Ankol tree is also used for the treatment of diarrhea, abdominal pain, ascites, skin diseases and fever.

 Table of Contents

 The tree bark has laxative (loosen bowel), carminative (expels, cures flatulence) properties and is used in the treatment of abdominal pain, constipation and flatulence.
 Ankol fruits are sour and sweet in taste.
 The fruit pulp is useful in controlling phlegm in the chest, relieving constipation and in excessive menstrual bleeding.

 Botanical name – Alangium salvifolium SYNONYM: Alangium lamarckii Thw.;